How Can You Extend the Life of Forklift Lithium Batteries?

 Which Maintenance Practices Prevent Premature Aging?

-Advanced maintenance involves using infrared thermography to detect abnormal heat patterns in battery modules.
-Implement a rotating maintenance schedule based on usage intensity:
+For advanced maintenance, using infrared thermography can detect abnormal heat patterns in battery modules, which is key for identifying potential issues early.
+Implementing a rotating maintenance schedule ensures that batteries receive appropriate attention based on usage intensity:

 Usage Level Maintenance Frequency Key Checks